radekrzepka/quizzler-frontend/README.md

 # Quizzler-frontend

-App for analyzing your and yours opponents best opennings on lichess.org
+Frontend for quiz and flashcards app

 ## Technologies